 ST. PETER’S BASILICA

 Know to be one of the finest Cathedrals in the entire world, St. Peter’s Basilica is the spiritual centre of the Vatican and the product of many of Italy’s great Renaissance architects, among them Bramante, Raphael, and Michelangelo.

 The entrance to the Basilica is free since it is a church.
 If you go on a Sunday, there will be masses being held in different languages and you can even take a glimpse of the pope in the square at noon.

-Pay 10 euros to ride the elevator and then take 300 additional steps to get to the top of the basilica for pretty spectacular city views.
+Pay 10 euros to ride the elevator and then take 300 additional steps to get to the top of the basilica for some of the best views in Rome.